girliemac/RPi-KittyCam/README.md

 See more info on how to install Cairo for Node [Canvas](https://github.com/Automattic/node-canvas), see this [*Installation Ubuntu and other Debian based systems*](https://github.com/Automattic/node-canvas/wiki/Installation---Ubuntu-and-other-Debian-based-systems)

-If you download and use the whole `node_modules` contents off this repo, skip the step 2, and proceed to step 3.
+If you download and use the whole `node_modules` contents of this repo, skip the step 2, and proceed to step 3.
 Otherwise, go to the next step to fresh-install the next several modules.